Cataract surgery is a procedure which removes the eye’s lens and replaces it with an artificial lens.

 There are several side effects of Cataract surgery, with intensity and duration varying.

-Common short-term effects include light sensitivity, blurry vision, and dry eyes
+Common short-term effects include light sensitivity, blurry vision, and dry eyes.

 Uncommon effects may include bleeding, or swelling.
 Long-term issues like lens misalignment or persistent inflammation may occur.